 VA loans allow qualified veterans, active duty personnel, and surviving spouses to buy homes without a down payment.
 The Department of Veterans Affairs does not limit how much you may borrow for your home loan.
 In the past, however, the VA limited its loan guaranty amount, which effectively limited the mortgage loan amount you could get if you made a 0% down payment on your VA loan.
-New rules that went into effect last year have eliminated the guaranty amount limits when you have your full VA home loan entitlement!
+The VA has eliminated the guaranty amount limits when you have your full VA home loan entitlement!

 What does "full entitlement" to a VA Loan mean?

 Full entitlement means you do not have an active VA loan and can use your full benefits when applying for a mortgage.
 You can have full entitlement if you've never used your loan benefit before, if you've paid off a previous VA loan and sold the house, or you've repaid the VA in full after a foreclosure or short sale.